Plain English Breakdown

 What This Bill Does

-- Authorizes the Chancellor of the California Community Colleges to permit Southwestern Community College District to start offering up to four specific types of bachelor's degrees.
+- Allows the Chancellor of California Community Colleges to let Southwestern Community College District start up to four new baccalaureate degree programs.

-- Needs evaluations from the Legislative Analyst’s Office about how well these programs are working, first by July 1, 2030 and then again by July 1, 2034.
+- Requires the Legislative Analyst’s Office to check on how these programs are doing by July 1, 2031 (interim evaluation) and again by July 1, 2035 (final evaluation).

 Who It Names or Affects